-- with UNH, within one year of the incident (excepting claims under Title IX and subject to extension); - with OCR, complaints of discrimination must ordinarily be filed within 180 days of the last act of discrimination.
-If your complaint involves matters that occurred longer ago than this and you are requesting a waiver, you will be asked why you did not file your complaint within the 180-day period; - with NHCHR, a charge must be filed within 180 days of the last date of discrimination.
+- with NHCHR, a charge must be filed within 180 days of the last date of discrimination.
 (Under certain circumstances a charge may be filed up to 300 days from the date of alleged discrimination.
 If you are beyond 180 days, contact the Commission immediately to find out if you have the basis to file a timely charge.) - · With DOJ, please contact them directly for information.

-10.2 Policy on Discrimination and Discriminatory Harassment, including Sexual Harassment
+II.
+Policy on Discrimination and Discriminatory Harassment, including Sexual Harassment